NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 does not directly double the value of the tensor in the ``placeholder``.
 Instead, the ``__add__`` method is called with both arguments pointing to the same ``placeholder`` object.
 This returns a new ``Op`` that is now stored as the python variable ``x``.

-On the other hand, to directly modify the value of the ``placeholder``, use:
+On the other hand, you can directly modify the value of the ``placeholder`` with the following.

 .. code-block:: python

     ng.SetItem(x, x + x)

-Constructing the graph consists mostly of manipulating expressions, so ``SetItem`` should rarely be used directly, except for updating variables at the end of a minibatch.
-Consider:
+Constructing the graph mostly consists of manipulating expressions, so ``SetItem`` should rarely be used directly, except for updating variables at the end of a minibatch.
+Consider the following example.

 .. code-block:: python

     x1 = x + x
     y = x1 * x1 - x

-The intermediate value ``x + x`` is only computed once, since the same op is used for both arguments of the multiplication in ``y``.
+The intermediate value ``x + x`` is only computed once, since the same ``Op`` is used for both arguments of the multiplication in ``y``.

-Furthermore, in this computation, all the computations will automatically be performed in place.
-If the computation is later modified such that the intermediate value ``x + x`` is needed, the op-graph will automatically adjust the computation's implementation to make the intermediate result ``x + x`` available.
-This same flexibility exists with NumPy or PyCUDA, but those implementations always allocate tensors for the intermediate values, relying on Python's garbage collector clean them up; the peak memory usage will be higher and there will be more overhead.
+Furthermore, in this computation, all the computations are automatically performed in place.
+If the computation is later modified such that the intermediate value ``x + x`` is needed, the op-graph automatically adjusts the computation's implementation to make the intermediate result ``x + x`` available.
+This same flexibility exists with *NumPy* or *PyCUDA*, but those implementations always allocate tensors for the intermediate values, relying on Python's garbage collector to clean them up.
+This means the peak memory usage will be higher and there will be more overhead.

 Derivatives
 ===========

-Because ``Ops`` describe computations, we have enough information to compute derivatives, using the ``deriv``
+Because ``Ops`` describe computations, we have enough information to compute derivatives, using the ``deriv`` function.
-function:

 .. code-block:: python